knoxy1106/LIN3046/README.md

 In consideratoin of audiences without prior knowledge of programming, a more reabable programming language - XML is adopted.
 Hence, audiences could access to this project by following the instruction.

 ## Data
-The project include 40 rap songs.
+The project include 40 Japanese rap songs found on Youtube as samples .
 Each of them last around 40 seconds.
+More information can be found in the source.csv file.
+They are managed in